cn-uofbasel/indigenous_community_networks/collaboration_plan.md

     - Mobile application with audio
     - Easy to use interface for oral-cultures
     - Easy way to discover and install the app
-    - Intermitent nodes as to not affect social dynamics.
+    - Intermittent nodes as to not affect social dynamics.

 ### Emergency communication in the jungle